newmancodes/dometrain-from-zero-to-hero-grpc-in-dotnet/README.md

 ### Transient Fault Handling

-Can leverage retry policies which are transparent to the client or hedging (where multiple requests are made and the first to complete is returned, with the others being cancelled).
+Can leverage retry policies which are transparent to the client or [hedging](https://grpc.io/docs/guides/request-hedging/).
 Can only pick one of these strategies, we have to choose the right tool for the job.

-## Testing
+## Security

+- WS-Federation
+- JWT
+- AAD / Entra Id
+- Identity Server
+- OAuth 2.0
+- OpenID Connect
+- Channel authentication
+- Client certificate

+Does not support Windows Authentication

+Security can be applied at the:

+- Call-level
+- Channel-level

+Can also use both together.